 In my opinion, the ideal approach is to create space in the lumbar vertebrae, strengthen weak muscles that contribute to compression of the spine, and strengthen weak muscles that cause the piriformis to overwork.
 Finally, stretch muscles that are shortened (usually hip flexors).

 If Yoga Therapists do this while keeping in mind the client’s limitations based on the forward bending and back bending assessment, a sequence can be developed that is beneficial for their body and can move them towards resolving sciatica pain.

 - Get a good read on whether back bending or forward bending is contraindicated

 - Don’t stretch away the pain

 - Stretch shortened muscle groups

 In the Breathing Deeply Yoga Therapy Program we learn assessment techniques to individualize treatments for conditions like sciatica.
-You can learn more about our yoga therapy school here or be referred to a BDYT, by contacting us here.

 May all beings be free from suffering,